brosenan/rabbit-drivers/README.md

 2. Make sure you have a working Kubernetes cluster, with `kubectl` configured.
 3. `lein midje :filter kube`.

+When running the kube tests, if a test fails, its namespace remains untouched, to allow investigation.
+It is your responsibility to delete it before re-running the test.

 ## License

 Copyright © 2018 Boaz Rosenan